Sparse random graphs with many triangles: Introduction and main results

 Equation \eqref{eqn:407pm09sep21} provides a rough answer to the question how unlikely it is that a sparse graph with a large number of triangles is actually an outcome of a sparse Erd\H{o}s-R\'{e}nyi graph.
 We also provide a description of the random graph {\em conditionally} on the event $\{T\geq k_n\}$.
 Roughly, this asserts that with high probability $G_{n,p_n}$ contains a subgraph $G$ with approximately $(6k_n)^{2/3}/2$ edges with minimum degree approximately $(6k_n)^{1/3}$, which suggests that $G$ is an `almost complete' subgraph.
 Although this provides structural information of $G_{n,p_n}$ conditionally on $\{T\geq k_n\}$, we also show that this does not affect the {\em local structure} of the graph.
 Indeed, conditionally on $\{T\geq k_n\}$, $G_{n,p_n}$ still converges locally in probability to the same Galton-Watson tree as the original Erd\H{o}s-R\'{e}nyi random graph.
 Unfortunately, this is generally not the case in applications (for example, Newman \cite{newman2009random} proposed a random graph model where each vertex $i \in [n]$ participates in $t_i$-triangles and $s_i$-edges that are not part of any triangle).

 The above failure motivates us to study the number of vertices that are part of some triangle in $G_{n,p_n}$, denoted by $V_{\sss T}(G_{n,p_n})$.
 We show that, for appropriately growing $k_n$,

 As far as we know, this estimate is the first of its kind.
 To see where it comes from, note that if, in a graph $G$, there is a set $S \subseteq [n]$ with $|S|=k_n$ such that $S$ is an union of vertex-disjoint triangles, no other edge is present in $[S]$, and $V\setminus S$ is triangle free, then clearly $V_{\sss T}(G) \geq k_n$, and it is relatively straightforward to obtain a lower bound on $\mathbb{P}(V_{\sss T}(G_{n,p_n})\geq k_n)$.
 However, $V_{\sss T}(G)$ does not seem to be a bounded-degree polynomial function of the entries of the adjacency matrix of $G$.
 Therefore, unlike $T$, the theory of non-linear large deviations in Harel, Mousset, and Samotij \cite{harel2019upper} is not readily applicable in this case.
 To derive an upper bound we instead develop some new combinatorial tools, in particular, a {\em graph decomposition lemma} that we believe to be of independent interest.
+Shortly after we posted this paper on arXiv, Ganguly, Hiesmayr, and Nam \cite{ganguly2024upper} published a paper addressing the same problem.
+In particular, while our paper estimates the probability $\mathbb{P}(V_{\sss T}(G_{n,p_n}) \geq k_n)$ in the regime $k_n \geq (\log n)^3$, their paper estimates this probability in the regime $k_n \leq n^{1/10-\delta}$ for some $\delta > 0$.
+As noted in \cite{ganguly2024upper}, our work and theirs together settle the long-standing ``upper tail problem'' for the number of triangles in the case where the average degree is constant.